aniass/Market-basket-analysis/README.md

 ### Motivation

 Market basket analysis is a technique that allow to discover the relatonships between products.
 It is based on searching for the most common combination of products in each transaction.
-In our analysis we use the Apriori algorithm and the main goal is to sorting the products and creating the best relationship.
-We use MLxtend library to create the basket analysis.
+In the analysis I used the Apriori algorithm and the main goal was to sorting the products and creating the best relationship.
+I used MLxtend library to create the basket analysis.

 ### Project contains:
 - Market basket analysis by using the Apriori algorithm  - **Basket_analysis.ipynb**